Bipolar disorder: What you need to know

 When not well managed, experiencing bipolar disorder can have a disruptive impact on a person's life.
 However, if diagnosed and properly treated, people with bipolar disorder can lead happy lives and achieve as much as anyone else.

 This article explores the signs and symptoms of bipolar disorder.
-Being more aware of bipolar can help people access the treatment they need and reduce stigma around this manageable condition.
+Being more aware of bipolar disorder can help people access the treatment they need and reduce stigma around this manageable condition.

 What is it?